django-commons/django-typer/README.md

 ```

-The typer-style interface builds a TyperCommand class for us. **This allows you to optionally accept the self argument in your commands.** We could define the above command using the typer interface like this:
+The typer-style interface builds a [TyperCommand](https://django-typer.readthedocs.io/en/latest/reference.html#django_typer.TyperCommand) class for us **that allows you to optionally accept the self argument in your commands.** We could define the above command using the typer interface like this:

 ```python